tecnico-ami/Project-Overview/README.md

 (where `C` is A for Alameda, T for Tagus, `XX` is the Fenix group number with two digits);
 - Report cover: Project title.
 Headed by course name, group campus, group number.
 In the next row: group members sorted by ascending student number.
-Include a team photo of the complete team, together in the same physical location, sorted according to student number;
+Include a team photo of the complete team, taken together, at the same physical location, arranged in sequence by ascending student number;
 - Report body: The font should be no smaller than 11pt, with standard line and character spacing;
 - The use of diagrams (such as UML or SysML) is recommended for clear and concise communication;
 - Target size of 6 pages (including cover and bibliography);